Rotation in a web based design canvas

 Integration

-Rather than rewriting everything, we refactored existing calculations to consume this geometry layer instead of working directly with raw position and dimension data.
+With the geometry layer defined, the final step was integrating it into the existing logic for moving, resizing and collision detection.
+Rather than rewriting everything, we refactored those calculations to consume the geometry layer instead of working directly with raw position and dimension data.

 Resizing rotated elements